zeqiguo/CarCrawler/README.md

        Year of this model
        like Honda Accord 2016
    - **Rest of all**:
-       They are all categories of complains, include 20 kinds, they are:
+       They are all categories of complains, include 20 kinds.
+Each cell in the row include all complains of this category crawled from CarComplains.com except those filled 0, that means there are no complains about the specific category.
        1. AC_heater
        2. electrical
        3. cooling_system